8 Simple And Effective Tips To Take Care Of Your Permed Hair

 5. It is better to use products that are made for chemically treated hair.
 Check with your hairstylist about the shampoo and conditioner once you have permed your hair.

-4. Is your hair dry or oily, brittle or volumeless?
-Have a hair care regimen with products that are specific to your hair type.
+10. Is your hair dry or oily, brittle or volumeless?
+Have a daily hair care routine with products that are specific to your hair type.

 You also have to be careful while sleeping with permed hair.
 Cosmetologist Ghanima Abdullah suggests, “Having your hair tied up is one of the best ways to sleep on permed hair.
 It’s called a pineapple when you wear a silk scarf around the edges and have your curls up at the top.
 This helps to keep your curls from resting on the pillow and going flat.
 You’ll wake up to beautiful, bouncy curls.”